 - the extra room the rivers will need in the coming decades to cope with higher discharges due to the forecast climate changes, will remain permanently available.

 The rivers in the Dutch delta are sometimes required to process huge amounts of water in very little time.
 In order to limit the risk of flooding, Rijkswaterstaat (the Dutch department for Public Works and Water Management) is working on the 'Room for the River' programme.
-Currently, not much can be seen of this programme in the landscape, but this will soon be changing, assures programme director Ingwer de Boer.

 Who is carrying out the plans?